Canoe & Kayak Trails in Florida

 - Location: Arcadia, FL

-- Best For: Beginners and fossil enthusiasts.
+- Best For: Beginners on suitable water levels and anyone interested in fossils.

 12. Estero River